thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-june-2021.md

 eNavFit is scheduled to replace NAVFIT98A by December 2021.
 The system will minimize the need for the hard copy routing process, reduce unit-level administrative hurdles, and automate submissions to the Performance Evaluations Division (PERS-32) for entry into Sailor Official Military Personnel File (OMPF) records.

-For more information about eNavFit, visit [here] (https://www.navyreserve.navy.mil/News/Article-View-News/Article/2621357/navy-reserve-to-test-new-evaluation-and-fitness-report-system/).
+For more information about eNavFit, visit [here](https://www.navyreserve.navy.mil/News/Article-View-News/Article/2621357/navy-reserve-to-test-new-evaluation-and-fitness-report-system/).

 **Issue accessing Navy Email**